CityofToronto/bdit_data-sources/volumes/vds/readme.md

 | location_description_overwrite | character varying           |               |

 ## vds.raw_vdsdata_div8001
-A sample of 2 days of vdsdata for sensors from division_id 8001.
-The data is mostly blank rows and may not be of any utility. vdsdata is now filtered to only division_id = 2.
+A sample of 1 day of vdsdata for sensors from division_id 8001.
+The data is mostly blank rows and may not be of any utility.
+Main `raw_vdsdata` table is now filtered to only division_id = 2.

 Row count: 601,460
 | column_name       | data_type                   | sample              | description   |